alexbt/algorithms/README.md

 One estimation problem is “How many gas stations are there in the United States?”
 It has been so widely reported that this problem was posed by Microsoft that it seems almost certain to be apocryphal; nevertheless, it is a good example.

 These problems are usually not difficult compared with the more common brainteasers.
 You’re not expected to know the actual statistic or fact.
 Instead, you are expected to do a rough order of magnitude calculation based on facts you do know.
-Because everything is an estimate anyway, try to adjust or round your figures so that any large numbers you use are powers (or at least multiples) of ten - this will significantly simplify your arithmetic.
+Because everything is an estimate anyway, try to adjust or round your figures so that any large numbers you use are powers (or at least multiples. of ten - this will significantly simplify your arithmetic.

 Taking the gas station problem as an example, your calculation might go like this: “It takes me about six minutes to fill up my car.
 I go to the gas station about once a week, and there are usually two other cars there.
 If I assume this is average for Americans, each gas station services about 30 cars an hour.
 Suppose a gas station were open 12 hours a day, 7 days a week.
 That would be 84 hours a week.
 In reality, a gas station is probably open more than 12 hours a day, so I’ll say the average gas station is open 100 hours a week.
 That means it services 3,000 cars a week.
 There’s somewhere upwards of 250 million people in the United States.
 Not everyone has a car, so suppose there are 100 million cars on the road.
 If every car goes to the gas station once a week, like mine does, and each station sees 3,000 cars a week, there would have to be about 33,000 gas stations in the United States.”
 This figure is probably off by a lot, but it’s likely within an order of magnitude (that is, there are more than 3,300 gas stations and fewer than 330,000).
 It’s much more important that you are able to form a framework for the estimation and rapidly work through the calculations than that you accurately estimate the statistic.
 For more practice, try estimating the number of kindergarten teachers in your state, the circumference of the earth, and the weight of a ferry boat.